Also known as Boat Operator, Charter Boat Operator, Crew Boat Operator, Launch Operator, Launchman, Pilot Boat Operator, Water Taxi Operator

 Motorboat Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Motorboat Operators need abilities such as control precision, far vision, and arm-hand steadiness in order to perform their job at a high level.
+For example, Motorboat Operators need abilities such as control precision, far vision, and problem sensitivity in order to perform their job at a high level.
 The list below shows several important abilities for Motorboat Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.